-Brandon Burgess is the Chairman and Chief Executive Officer of ION Media.
-Since taking the role as CEO, he orchestrated the company’s successful financial recapitalization and re-invented ION as a leading independent television company that has delivered consistent profitable growth under his watch.
+Brandon Burgess is the former Chief Executive Officer of ION Media, where he orchestrated, the company’s successful financial and operational turnaround, re-inventing ION as a leading independent television company.
+ION delivered a decade of record profitable growth under his watch, leading to its sale for $2.7 billion in 2021.

 Burgess led the transformation of the ION Television flagship network into a household TV brand by building a portfolio of high-quality popular original series, made-for-TV films, as well as syndicated dramas and theatrical movies.
 This strategy has delivered sustained audience growth and made ION Television a top-rated national entertainment network in record time.
-Burgess expanded ION’s TV station portfolio through targeted acquisitions, giving it the largest U.S. UHF spectrum footprint, with 62 large-market stations, including ownership in each of the top 20 U.S. metropolitan areas.
+Burgess expanded ION’s TV station portfolio through targeted acquisitions, giving it the largest U.S. UHF spectrum footprint, with over 70 stations with coverage in each of the top 20 U.S. metropolitan areas.

 Burgess pioneered the U.S. multicast category with the nation’s first two national over-the-air special interest broadcast networks in 2007, incubating ION’s multi-network portfolio strategy.
 He has since been a thought leader on broadcast spectrum matters, advocating industry focus and R&D for wireless content delivery.
 Most recently he oversaw ION’s financially successful participation in the 600 MHz spectrum auction, while preserving ION’s full nationwide wireless footprint.